Should I Wear My Retainer If It Hurts

 Without a retainer, the teeth may come out of alignment and cause gaps between them.
 This can increase the risk of food particles becoming stuck between them and developing cavities or gum disease due to bacteria buildup in hard-to-reach spots.
 In addition, if the teeth move too far from their original position, they may become more vulnerable to cracking or breaking due to excess stress caused by misalignment.

-See also What Side Does A Man Wear A Watch
+See also What Size Shoe Does Big Meech Wear

 To prevent any of these problems from occurring, it is important to wear a retainer as directed by your orthodontist in order to maintain your desired results after getting braces.
 Wearing one consistently will help keep your teeth in place and reduce your risk for any dental issues caused by shifting teeth.